pdevito3/foundation.api/README.md

 This template with scaffold out the bones of your project, but there are a few things you'll need to do to have it operate with you entity.

-1. Update the parameters in the Entity and the DTOs
+1. Update the parameters in the Entity and the DTOs.
+It is recommended to do this with a global replace (`ctrl+shift+f`).
+For example, if you had a `Recipe` entity, you could replace `RecipeTextField1` with `Title`
 2. Update the validators to suit your needs
 3. Adjust Sieve Filters and Sorts on the Entity
-4. Update the QueryString search in the Repository Get List method to use whichever fields you'd like
+4. Update the QueryString search in the Repository.GetList method to use whichever fields you'd like, or remove it all together.
+Note that modifications here might require you to update or remove some repository tests.
-5. Update unit tests for gets to accommodate filter and sorts
+5. If needed, update repository tests for gets to accommodate filter and sorts
-6. TBD
+6. If needed, update any integration tests
+7. Add any additional tests  that you may want to run